-In the case of busy, lazy, or don’t want to bother prospects, picklist simply make it easy for them to provide you bad data.
+In the case of busy, lazy, or don’t want to bother prospects, a picklist simply makes it easy for them to provide you bad data.

-The reason default country or Afghanistan are often the wrong country is simply because they are the first value of the country picklist.
+The reason “default country” or “Afghanistan” are often the wrong country, is simply that they are the first value of the country picklist.
 Same reason why Alabama is the most popular wrong state.
 If you don’t put United States on the top of the picklist, then your US prospects have to scroll through 200 values looking for United States.
 If you do put United States on the top of the list, then your non-US prospects will likely just pick that instead of scrolling through looking for their country.
 This problem is further exacerbated for prospects filling out your form on a mobile device, where scrolling is even more painful and they are more likely to have even less patience.

 When it comes to inflated job level, it’s just human nature people often like to think they are more senior than they are or at least according to standardized job levels.
-Want prove?
-Just do a search for “Product Executive”, “Marketing Executive”, “Sales Executive” on LinkedIn.
+Want proof?
+Just do a search for “Product Executive,” “Marketing Executive,” “Sales Executive” on LinkedIn.
 How many of these people are actually VP or above managers?
 Then there is the oddity of financial services, where VP is a first-level manager.

 No Data is Better Than Picklists

 These particular data quality problems are the most tricky to identify and fix.
 If you have no data at all, you would be happy to use data from an enrichment vendor.
-If you have data, most companies are hesitant to overwrite the data they have, which means in order to overwrite bad data with good data, you have to determine the data is bad in the first place and if the enrichment vendor’s data is different than what you have, then you have to determine if their data is better than yours.
-While “San Francisco, Alabama, Afghanistan” is easy for a human being to say it looks suspect, it’s not obvious to a machine, and “Monroe, Alabama, US” is not obvious good or bad to most people.
+Most companies are hesitant to overwrite the data they have.
+So in order to overwrite bad data with good data, you have to determine that the data is bad in the first place.
+And if the enrichment vendor’s data is different than what you have, then you have to determine if their data is better than yours.
+While “San Francisco, Alabama, Afghanistan” is easy for a human being to say it looks suspect, it’s not obvious to a machine.
+And “Monroe, Alabama, US” is not obviously good or bad to most people.
 Some of these bad data combinations are even too confusing for Google Maps to decipher.

 A Better “Best Practice”